willguestnz/langauge-setup-examples/rust/README.md

 tokio = { version = "1", features = ["full"] }
 ```

-6. Replace the content of  `src/main.rs`  with your desired Rust script.
+6. Replace the content of  `src/main.rs`  with your desired Rust script (You can copy the existing `main.rs` in this repo).

 ## Script Overview